 The CPM3 will synchronize its time with the SG-System III console application PC.
 However in some situations it may be desirable to automatically correct the time of the CPM3.
+The CPM3 will update its time once an hour.
 Valid values are -590 to +590; value represents time in tenths of a second (i.e. 243 means 24.3 seconds).